Boulie Tacker

-Victoria Police released CCTV footage of a person they believed to be the offender with the person in question damaging an informal "puncture repair station" set up aloing the boulevard to help cyclists falling victim to the attacks.
+Victoria Police released CCTV footage of a person they believed to be the offender with the person in question damaging an informal "puncture repair station" set up along the boulevard to help cyclists falling victim to the attacks.
 In 2019, the police offered a reward of $50,000 for information leading to the arrest of the offender and installed bluetooth-enabled mobile CCTV camera units.
 Police state that the culprit when apprehended could be charged with a range of offences "including conduct endangering life, criminal damage and aggravated littering".

 After a period of inactivity, the Boulie Tacker returned in 2020 with police continuing to investigate.